 Whereas Portnoy clearly had his reservations about investing in SafeMoon, they didn't stop him.
 But they should have.
 SafeMoon has not only crashed but could vey well be a "pump-and-dump scheme," reports Vice.

 During a recent appearance on Varney & Co. from the Bitcoin 2022 conference in Miami, Portnoy admitted "I bought $40,000 of [SafeMoon] and I now have $2,000 left, so I got smoked with that one."
 He added, "And I did say it was a piece of junk, potentially, before I bought it, and it turned out to be junk."

 Although Portnoy now views his SafeMoon investment as his "worst purchase," he holds faith that the cryptocurrency market "is too big to fail."
 According to FOX News, Portnoy has invested roughly $1 million in Bitcoin.

 Portnoy is one of many personalities that may impact markets

-The most notable stock to be transformed by social media influence was GameStop, which saw its stock rise over 2,400 percent seemingly overnight.
-After subreddit WallStreetBets noted that the stock was extremely shorted, retail investors rallied to pull off one of the most incredible short squeezes in recent memory.
+A glaring trend in investing over the past several months is individuals or groups manipulating markets, stocks, and cryptocurrencies.
+The most notable case of a stock being transformed by social media influence was that of GameStop, which rose over 2,400 percent seemingly overnight.
+After subreddit WallStreetBets noted that the stock was extremely shorted, retail investors rallied to pull off one of the biggest short squeezes in recent memory.